launchdarkly/terraform-provider-launchdarkly/website/docs/r/environment.html.markdown

 - `confirm_changes` - (Optional) Set to `true` if this environment requires confirmation for flag and segment changes.
 This field will default to `false` when not set.

+- `approval_settings` - (Optional) A nested block describing the environment approval settings.
+To learn more about this feature, read [Approvals](https://docs.launchdarkly.com/home/feature-workflows/approvals).
+To learn more about configuring them in Terraform, read [Nested Approval Settings Blocks](#nested-approval-settings-blocks).

 ## Attribute Reference

 In addition to the arguments above, the resource exports the following attributes: